fastlane/docs/docs/actions/deliver.md

   <img src="/img/actions/deliver.png" width="250">
 </p>

-_deliver_ uploads screenshots, metadata and binaries to iTunes Connect.
+_deliver_ uploads screenshots, metadata and binaries to App Store Connect.
 Use _deliver_ to submit your app for App Store review.

 -------